Arjun-Gopinath/Price-Foreteller-for-Preowned-Cars/README.md

 * If changes in dataset is made, model might give out undesirable outputs.
 * Install all python modules mentioned above before running the project.
 * Output.xlsx gives output after prediction based on test data.
+* While using the website, try to avoid giving vague inputs as it provides wrong results.